 A disorderly departure from the EU would clog trade routes.
 This is why our Customs Roadmap report warns that a hard Brexit could leave the UK with bare shelves.
 We compute that every day almost 700,000 inbound shipments would require border checks if the UK leaves the EU without a deal.

-Officials at Dover warn that an extra two minutes to clear the 4m trucks through customs that cross our borders annually, would lead to 27-kilometer traffic jams at ports.
+Officials at Dover warn that an extra two minutes to clear the four million trucks through customs that cross our borders annually, would lead to 27-kilometer traffic jams at ports.
 This would inevitably impair, for instance, the quality of highly perishable goods along the chilled food chain.

-Do you agree with Mike Coupe's recent statement that the UK is "probably through the worst" of a weaker pound fuelling food inflation?
+Do you agree with Sainsbury CEO Mike Coupe's recent statement that the UK is 'probably through the worst' of a weaker pound fuelling food inflation?
 Does this tally with your own BRC Shop Prices Data?